This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Unfortunately, freeze damage is a severe problem for aloe vera plants.
 Whether it can recover depends on when the plant has been exposed to freezing weather.
 It is probably damaged beyond repair if the plant turns brown with a squishy consistency.
 However, it might be recoverable if you can see some surviving green leaves.

-Read on to know why aloe vera plants are susceptible to the cold, as well as what you can do to solve and prevent those from happening again.
+Read on to know why aloe vera plants are susceptible to the cold and what you can do to solve and prevent those from happening again.

 Reasons why aloe vera is susceptible to damage from the cold

-Many gardeners often grow them due to their unique properties, aiding personal hygiene, health and wound relief and even freshening up your garden.
+Many gardeners often grow them due to their unique properties, aiding personal hygiene, health, wound relief, and even freshening your garden.
 More about that is covered in this detailed article that I wrote on aloe vera benefits and even their harvesting, linked here.

 However, in colder weather, several factors make it hard for the plant to survive.